minipuft/loraFinder/README.md

-# LoraFinder
+# MediaFlow

-LoraFinder is a web application for managing and viewing image files, with a focus on LORA (Low-Rank Adaptation) models and related content.
+MediaFlow is a web application for managing and viewing image files, with a focus on displaying preview images for LORA (Low-Rank Adaptation) FLUX and related models.
 Built with Vite, Express, and React, it provides a robust platform for image management and viewing.

 ## Features